I know I have.

 But “It’s only…” pushes me over that purchasing edge.

-Financial success is achieved by good financial habits.
-It's not the big ticket items that push back our retirement 5 years or force our kids to get student loans.
+It’s not the big-ticket items that push back our retirement 5 years, or that force our kids to get student loans.

 Bad financial habits are like smoking.
 It’s never that one cigarette that leads to lung cancer and heart disease.
 It’s all the cigarettes added up over a lifetime.